7x-ax/sdk-js/README.md

 let d = new Distance(API_KEY);
 let data = d.getByCoordinates(22.22, 33.33, 44.44, 55.55, 'km');
-// data is an instance of DistanceDTO. data.distance;
+// data is an instance of the Distance DTO. data.distance;
 data.unit; // km if you specified km, or mi if you specified mi.
 Defaults to km if not specified.
 ```